jag1g13/pycgtool/docs/tutorial.md

 ## Model Validation

 It is recommended to perform validation before using a generated CG model for production simulations, so that we may have confidence in its ability to replicate the behaviour of the molecule being studied.
-The methods of validation applied in the PyCGTOOL paper are a comparison of the distribution of bonded term measurements between the CG test simulation and the atomistic reference simulation, and a comparison of the radius of gyration between these two simulations.
+The methods of validation applied in the [PyCGTOOL paper](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.7b00096) are a comparison of the distribution of bonded term measurements between the CG test simulation and the atomistic reference simulation, and a comparison of the radius of gyration between these two simulations.
 Additionally, other methods of validation should be applied relevant to the class of molecule being studied; for instance, validation of membrane lipids should compare the membrane thickness and surface area per lipid to the atomistic reference.

 To compare the distribution of bonded terms, we must first rerun PyCGTOOL to generate samples of the bonded measurements.
 For the atomistic reference simulation, this can be done by running:

 ```
-pycgtool ref.gro ref.xtc -m atenolol.map -b atenolol.bnd --dump_measurements
+pycgtool ref.gro ref.xtc -m atenolol.map -b atenolol.bnd --dump-measurements
 ```

-PyCGTOOL will now output a sample of each measured bond length and angle (but since the reference trajectory is short, the target sample size is not met and all values are collected), in the files `36KB_length.dat` and `36KB_angle.dat`.
+PyCGTOOL will output a sample of each measured bond length and angle, in the files `36KB_length.dat` and `36KB_angle.dat`.
+Since the reference trajectory is short this will give us the measurements from every frame, but for longer trajectories it gives us a sample of 10,000 values to make the analysis quicker.

 Since we will be collecting samples of the same measurements from the CG simulation, these files should be renamed to, for instance, `ref_length.dat` and `ref_angle.dat`.
-Collect the same samples for the CG simulation using:
+Next, we collect the same samples for the CG simulation using:

 ```
 pycgtool md.gro md.xtc -b atenolol.bnd
 ```

-Since we provide a bond file, but not a mapping file, PyCGTOOL will know that this is intended to simply collect bond measurements and will automatically set the `dump_measurements` option to `True`.
+Since we provide a bond file, but not a mapping file, PyCGTOOL will know that this is intended to collect bond measurements and will set the `--dump-measurements` option automatically.
 Again, the files created will be called `36KB_length.dat` and `36KB_angle.dat`.

 These samples were compared in the paper using an R script to generate a series of boxplots, but a simpler Python script is provided which may be used to compare the mean and standard deviations of the samples: